 What is Endcap in Retail???

 An endcap is used to display a product placed at the end of a shelf.
 It is basically used to give brand a competitive advantage.
-Products which are placed on the endcap will sell at a very fast rate as compared to others which are not on endcap.
+Products which are placed on the endcap will sell at a very fast rate as compared to others.
 Products placed at the endcap attract more customers.
-Brands use these endcaps to show their products or new launches.
+Brands use these to show their products or new launches.

 Endcap display typically consist of three sections – Top, Middle/Core and Bottom: